Nymmh/vrc-avatar-settings-manager/README/terms.md

 Subject to the terms of this Agreement, Nymh grants you a limited, non-exclusive, non-transferable, revocable license to use ASM for personal use.
 Commercial use of exported configurations and presets is permitted under the conditions specified in Section 3.2.

+By using ASM, you confirm that you are at least 13 years of age.
+If you are under 13 years old, you may not use this Software.
+This age requirement is consistent with VRChat's Terms of Service.

 ## 3. Permitted Use

 ### 3.1 Personal Use